-When you choose to use the Balanced power plan then you may face the performance problems because balanced mode gives your PC performance when you are doing intensive task and reduces when you are doing simple task.
+When you choose to use the Balanced power plan then you may face the performance problems because balanced mode gives your PC performance when you are doing an intensive task and reduces when you are doing a simple task.
 Logically three different power schemes will affect your mobile device performance.
-HTC Shift and the Sony TZ notebook and discovered that on both devices the Balanced power setting provides better benchmark numbers than the High Performance setting.
+HTC Shift and the Sony TZ notebook and discovered that on both devices the Balanced power setting provides better benchmark numbers than the High-Performance setting.

 You can manage your Power Options by clicking on More Power Options.
 On clicking it, you will be presented with the following window.

 It is very easy to configure power options here.

 You can also instantly configure additional power settings using the Windows Mobility Center.

 Here are a few easy tips that can help you stretch your battery’s power:

 Choose a power plan that saves power.
 A power plan is a collection of hardware and system settings that control how your mobile PC manages power.
 These settings include power-saving measures, such as switching to a power-saving state when you aren’t using your mobile PC.